TheJumpCloud/jcapi-go/jcapiv2/docs/GraphApi.md

 # **GraphUserMemberOf**
 > []GraphObjectWithPaths GraphUserMemberOf($userId, $contentType, $accept, $limit, $skip)

-List the User Group's parents
+List the parent Groups of a User

 This endpoint returns all the User Groups a User is a member of.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/users/{user_id}/memberof ```